hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/143_address_of_welcome_at_almora_and_reply.md

 world of which we feel so proud.

-In truth, you have accomplished that difficult task which no one ever undertook in this country since the days of Shri Shankarâchârya.
+In truth, you have accomplished that difficult task which no one ever undertook in this country since the days of Shri Shankarāchārya.
 Which of us ever dreamt that a descendant of the old Indian Aryans, by dint of Tapas, would prove to the learned people of England and America the superiority of the ancient Indian religion over other creeds?
 Before the